LucianIoan31/results-summary-component/README.md

 [@font-face] - a new way for me to use a text font [custom-properties] - practiced custom properties
 I think I found a way of code reseting from now one
 I have understand that is better to style some elements inside a media query in order to get it as you want for the larger screens.
-Until now I was styling the elements for the larger screens and then using a media query so they can look 'default' on little scrrens.
+Until now I was styling the elements for the larger screens and then using a media query so they can look 'default' on little screens.
 Lol, what was I doing? -_-

 ### Continued development

 I struggled a lot in finding the best sizes of the containers, padding, margin and fonts.
 Using percentages is difficult at the moment.
-I got a lot of frustration when on a regular window it was looking ok, but maximazing the browser's window was making me design look ugly in different ways: or too large, or too streched or the main container broken.
+I got a lot of frustration when on a regular window it was looking ok, but maximizing the browser's window was making me design look ugly in different ways: or too large, or too stretched or the main container broken.
 This is something I need to learn.

 ### Useful resources